GreggJuanEduardoPH1/GreggJuanEduardoPH1/README.md

 GreggJuanEduardoPH1/GreggJuanEduardoPH1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Pueden hacer çomentarios para mejorar
+Pueden hacer çomentarios para mejorar mi trábájo Gracias